kfdom/bus-carpark-simulator/README.md

 * A new tab or browser will open up and running the application
 * alternately you can open a URL http://localhost:3000/ to access the application

+### Testing

+* Type in "npm run test" to start automation test by Jest

 ## Built With

 * This project was bootstrapped with Create React App.